Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 Fraley and the rest of the limited number of folks allowed into the Mariners’ alternate training site in Tacoma — players, coaches, trainers, staff and a handful of media — witnessed a piece of stadium history from Austin Shenton.

-During his first at-bat of the scheduled intrasquad game, Shenton stepped to the plate to face right-hander George Kirby, one of the Mariners’ top pitching prospects and a 2018 first-round pick.
+During his first at-bat of the intrasquad game, Shenton stepped to the plate to face right-hander George Kirby, one of the Mariners’ top pitching prospects and a 2018 first-round pick.

 Shenton, a fifth-round pick in the same draft and a standout at Bellingham High School, had a simple approach — look for one of Kirby’s high-90s fastballs.

 In just his second intrasquad outing since baseball restarted, Kirby didn’t have great command and fell behind 3-0.
 Looking to get back in the count, he fired a 98-mph fastball that stayed in the middle of the zone.
-Shenton was all over the pitch, putting it on the barrel of his bat, resulting in a thunderous and echoing crack.
+Shenton was all over the pitch, putting it on the barrel of his bat, resulting in a thunderous crack.

-As the ball rocketed to center field, Braden Bishop sprinted backward and by instinct of playing many games in Cheney, stopped to play the carom off the wall.
-Instead, the ball carried over the wall, and Bishop stood there for a few extra seconds seeming unsure of what just happened while others gasped, then cheered.
+As the ball rocketed to center field, Braden Bishop sprinted backward and from instinct of playing many games in Cheney, stopped to play the carom off the wall.
+Instead, the ball carried over it, and Bishop stood there for a few extra seconds seeming unsure of what just happened while others gasped, then cheered.

 Given what he’d seen in workouts, Shenton wasn’t thinking homer.